-Please note that this report summarizes the outcomes of a project conducted in collaboration with YWCA Member Associations across Canada.
-The research was not formally reviewed by an academic institution, subject to a research ethics board review, nor was it peer-reviewed by a scholarly journal.
+Please note that this report summarizes the outcomes of a project initiated and conducted in collaboration with YWCA Member Associations across Canada.
+No researchers from the iMPACTS Project or McGill University were involved in this phase of the project.
+The focus groups and related research were solely initiated and drafted by the YWCA.
+The content was not formally reviewed by an academic institution, subject to a research ethics board review, nor was it peer-reviewed by a scholarly journal.
 The opinions and interpretations are those of the author and YWCA Canada.